manjilam/manjilam/README.md

-# 👋 Hi, I'm Manjila M
+# 👋 Hi, I'm Manjila Moktan

 Welcome to my GitHub!
 I'm passionate about data science, AI, and building tools that solve real-world problems.
 Here are a couple of projects I've worked on: